 - Nebraska Paralegal Association (NePA) – Supports Nebraska paralegals through hosting social and networking events, offering scholarships and learning opportunities for its members.

-1. Bureau of Labor Statistics, Unemployment Rate for States: http://www.bls.gov/web/laus/laumstrk.htm
+1. Bureau of Labor Statistics Local Area Unemployment Statistics, Unemployment Rates for States: https://www.bls.gov/web/laus/laumstrk.htm

 2. Bureau of Labor Statistics May 2018 Occupational Employment and Wages, Paralegals and Legal Assistants: https://www.bls.gov/oes/current/oes232011.htm